PoojaVM/beatsheet-manager/README.md

     - User is shown a welcome message upon login
 4. List Beatsheets
     - Users are shows a list of beatsheets post welcome message
+    - The beatsheets are sorted by the last updated date
+    - Search functionality is provided to search for beatsheets by name or description
     - Each row shows the beatsheet name, description, created date, and last updated date
     - User can click on the action items in the row to view and edit the beatsheet
 5. Beatsheet actions